brianach/plassy/README.md

 ### <h2>Accessibility</h2>

-No errors were found running the website through the WAVE Accessibility Checker website
+No errors were found running the website through the WAVE Accessibility Checker website.
+However alerts were generated for images where alt text was supplied which was the same as the image title or description.
+Hence all such alt text was removed from images.

 ![Accessibility Result](doc/perform/accessibility.png)